usaid-cs/yesterday-i-learned/random.md

 1. JIRA's ["Impediment" flag](https://confluence.atlassian.com/jirasoftwareserver071/flagging-an-issue-800706915.html), or just "Flag", was a [leftover](https://community.atlassian.com/t5/Questions/JIRA-s-quot-Impediment-quot-Flag-vs-a-Custom-quot-Impeded-quot/qaq-p/29095) part from GreenHopper.
 1. Kids at the age of two are called [terrible twos](https://www.parents.com/toddlers-preschoolers/development/behavioral/tackle-terrible-twos/) for the tantrums they tend to release at around that age, when they start to learn the ability to be frustrated with something they cannot do.
 1. "Fun fact, the pharaoh who ended the great age of pyramids by not working his people to death was thought of as a weak ruler because he didn't work people to death." - /r/LilSebastianRIPhomie
-1. Finland is responsible for the [World_Sauna_Championships](https://en.wikipedia.org/wiki/World_Sauna_Championships#2010_incident), which caused one death at 110°C, [Mobile Phone Throwing World Championships](https://en.wikipedia.org/wiki/Mobile_phone_throwing), sponsored by Nokia obviously, and the [Wife Carrying World Championship](https://www.youtube.com/watch?v=974HCI4UV4A), which... seems normal in comparison.
+1. Finland is responsible for the [World Sauna Championships](https://en.wikipedia.org/wiki/World_Sauna_Championships#2010_incident), which caused one death at 110°C, [Mobile Phone Throwing World Championships](https://en.wikipedia.org/wiki/Mobile_phone_throwing), sponsored by Nokia obviously, and the [Wife Carrying World Championship](https://www.youtube.com/watch?v=974HCI4UV4A), which... seems normal in comparison.
 1. Rubbing alcohol might make some post-it notes sticky again.
-1. "I think I'm starting to understand the older people on my life. ...
+1. "I think I'm starting to understand the older people in my life. ...
 Imagine a tool you've used for 30 years, it's not even an extension of your hand any longer, it's a pure extension of your will.
 I wouldn't want to replace it either." - /r/Steavee
 1. Kafka told his friend to have his works "to be burned unread" after he dies.
 His friend responded be publishing everything, citing Kafka might have had psycological issues that made him say such things.
 1. Ray Chan, one of the co-founders, refused to admit that [9gag](https://en.wikipedia.org/wiki/9GAG) comes from "爛gag".
 1. There is an encyclopedia page dedicated to [Rihanna's forehead](http://uncyclopedia.wikia.com/wiki/Rihanna%27s_Forehead).